 Since 2018, Robinhood has also added options and cryptocurrencies to its wheelhouse.

 How Does Robinhood Make Money?

 There’s no fees or commissions when you trade, and most accounts are free.
-So how does Robinhood make money?
+The company also has nearly 1,300 employees.
+How do they afford to pay all of those people?
+How does Robinhood make money?
 While there’s seemingly no direct cost to the investor, Robinhood has plenty of avenues for income.

 1) Payment for Order Flow

 The biggest way Robinhood makes money is by taking a little off each trade.
 When looking at a stock, there are really 3 prices at any given time.
 The market (the price you see), the bid (the price to sell), and the ask (the cost to buy).
 This is the case for all brokerages, not just Robinhood.

 The bid is the smallest value, the ask is the largest, and the market price is in the middle.
 Every time you buy a stock, you pay the highest amount.
 Every time you sell a stock, you pay the lowest amount.

 By tacking on a little more to the bid and ask prices, Robinhood gets to make a couple pennies on each transaction.
 This whole process is called payment for order flow.
 Think of it like a processing fee that’s rolled up into the price.